The demand for instantaneous hot water solutions is growing with the change in modern lifestyles and the move towards energy savings measures.

 Firstly, the term instantaneous hot water solutions is a little debateable.
 For some its simply ensuring there is always hot water available when they need it.

-Whatever your persuasions, here is our quick guide to achieving instantaneous hot water.
+Whatever your requirements, here is our quick guide to instantaneous hot water.

 Instantaneous Hot Water - Vented and Unvented Hot Water Cylinders

 So possibly not your first thought when you think about instantaneous hot water, but the fact of the matter remains, hot water cylinders can be designed to provide all your hot water needs and if sized correctly the hot water is always there for instant demand.

 The challenge is to get the perfect balance of the optimum capacity, the heat source, the heat recovery time, the heat losses and the running costs.

 We are seeing a growing number of enquiries from housing developers, particularly in city centre locations, looking to incorporate a hot water cylinder or cube with much smaller capacities, purely to supply sinks and basins, using electric power showers for more demand.

 PROS: Huge range of sizes and capacities available, Manufactured to best suit the installation space.